Infant and Junior School PSHE Policy

 Curriculum

 The curriculum has been written to ensure that we are meeting the requirements of the EYFS as well as following the National Curriculum statutory framework and guidance.
 The PSHE programme also contributes to the school’s promotion of fundamental British Values, Prevent and influences SMSC.
 This is achieved through the implicit and explicit teaching and learning within year groups as well as through enrichment days, speakers and assemblies.
-PSHEE makes links to all curriculum areas as well as other aspects of the school life such as assemblies and the Form and School Councils.
+PSHE makes links to all curriculum areas as well as other aspects of the school life such as assemblies and the Form and School Councils.
 The curriculum leader is responsible for ensuring that there is progression throughout the Infant and Junior School.

 Differentiation and special needs

-All children have equal access to the PSHEE curriculum and developmentally appropriate materials.
+All children have equal access to the PSHE curriculum and developmentally appropriate materials.
 Delivery will be differentiated appropriately.
 Resources are sensitive to the needs and backgrounds of the children.
 Work will be planned according to the needs and abilities of the pupils, challenging individual children to achieve their full potential in this subject.

 Assessment

-Assessment is an integral part of effective teaching and learning in all subjects including PSHEE education.
+Assessment is an integral part of effective teaching and learning in all subjects including PSHE education.
 It allows progress to be recognised and celebrated and it informs the next steps and priorities.
 Two broad areas for assessment:

 a) Children’s knowledge and understanding